 Her friend Joanie called a few months later to say, “I met a young mom named Jane McKay, I think she's the person you’ve been searching for."
 Jane had just moved to Chicago from the UK and was developing recipes and writing for a local food artisan.

 When they met a few weeks later it was clear that they were meant to build Meg’s dream together.

-Using their most widely searched recipes coupled with customer requests they created even more simplicity for the home cook and debuted a series of organic gourmet inspired spice blends at the Lake Forest Farmer’s Market in the Fall of 2013.
+Using their most widely searched recipes coupled with customer requests, they created even more simplicity for the home cook and debuted a series of gourmet inspired spice blends at the Lake Forest Farmer’s Market in the Fall of 2013.
 Each tin of single-use spices featured a recipe and a shopping list.
-To their delight, they sold out on the first week, started receiving email requests after the market closed and by year end had sold over 1,000 blends.
+To their delight, they sold out of tins in the first week, and started receiving email order after the market closed for the summer.
+By year end they had sold over 1,000 blends.

 With their Slow Cooker Spice Blends in production Meg and Jane turned their attention to the employment model they were seeking and met with Planet Access Company (PAC).
 By now Jane was blending and packaging more than she could handle so they turned to PAC for help.
-While Jane remained in the kitchen creating the blends they were then shipped to PAC to take care of the time consuming tinning, labelling and heat-sealing process.
+While Jane remained in the kitchen creating the blends they were then shipped to PAC to take care of the time-consuming tinning, labelling and heat-sealing process.
 (PAC provides training and employment for adults with developmental disabilities and is located in Des Plaines, Illinois.)

 Zen team member at PAC

 With the debut of their Zen blends Meg’s dream slowly started to take shape.
 Each time someone purchased one of their blends they made a contribution to their slow cooking initiative, a "Drishti Donation - where insight meets action.”
 They created a visual recipe and a video tutorial for adults who are non-readers.
 They also taught a workshop about the simplicity and safety of slow cooking to a group of young adults with autism and donated a slow cooker for their community kitchen.